May 29, 2022

 Unlike the conventional approach of antidepressants, which seeks to “fix” mental illness by covering up painful emotions, mushrooms can empower you to reconnect with and express your feelings as a basis for treating the root causes of depression.

-On psilocybin, the mind enters into a “pivotal mental state,” a dynamic and flexible mode of psychological functioning.
-In this highly sensitive state, in which thought processes, perception, and behavior styles are less stable, the floodgates of information open, generating more processing power than normal.
+On psilocybin, the mind enters into a "pivotal mental state," a dynamic and flexible mode of psychological functioning.
+In this sensitive state, in which thought processes, perception, and behavior styles are less stable, the floodgates of information open, generating more processing power than normal.
 Being in this state allows for shifts in fundamental belief systems, habits, and perspectives of the self.
 For a more nuanced discussion, consider reading this article.

-In fact, combining two or more antidepressant medications may be more likely to cause serotonin syndrome than combining psilocybin and an antidepressant.
-Kayse Gehret, a microdosing coach in LA, contends that most restrictions are “driven by liability.”
+Combining two or more antidepressant medications may be more likely to cause serotonin syndrome than combining psilocybin and an antidepressant.
+Kayse Gehret, a microdosing coach in LA, contends that most restrictions are "driven by liability."

 As research into psychedelics begins to flourish, a stream of recently published scientific studies explore the combination effects of antidepressants and psilocybin.